jose-techcode/DevOps-Toolbox/README.md

 - **Note:**

 There are other Terraform commands, but they are not yet applicable to this project.
 Terraform in this project is more for learning purposes, as the docker_trivy.sh script with makefile solves much of the problem proposed to be solved by Terraform in relation to Docker.
-Terraform to provision local virtual machine is not recommended depending on your case.

 # 8. Contribution